FlatCAM pratical tutorial: clean non copper area – Part 3

 - FlatCAM pratical tutorial: silkscreen geometry

-- FlatCAM pratical tutorial: gcode and milling a PCB
+- FlatCAM pratical tutorial: gcode and PCB milling

 You can find Gerber, fritzing, images and FlatCAM project files here.